 The MISSION of the PARKINSON RESEARCH FOUNDATION is to help find a cure for Parkinson’s disease through funding research, while providing education and services that improve the quality of life today for Parkinson patients and their caregivers.

 - Publishes Scientific Findings

 - Advocates for Scientific Research and the Rights of People with Parkinson’s

 - Promotes Parkinson Awareness by means of Local and National Outreach, Special Events and an Annual Parkinson Walk

-- Provides Funding for PARKINSON PLACE, an 11,00 square foot site in Sarasota, Florida offering over 80 FREE programs a month as well as a first of its kind Outreach Program consisting of Video Podcasts for homebound local, national, and international Parkinson patients and caregivers.
+- Provides Funding for PARKINSON PLACE, an 11,00 square foot Multidisciplinary Care Center site in Sarasota, Florida offering over 80 FREE education and participation programs a month as well as ongoing video classes on www.ParkinsonPlace.org for the homebound and those outside the service area.

 If you have already searched the website and still have questions, please use the contact form to make inquiries.

-The money raised by the Foundation funds research, information programs, and advocacy and awareness efforts that will support the more than 1 million people with Parkinson’s throughout the United States.
+The money raised by the Foundation funds research, advocacy, education and service efforts that will support the more than 1 million people with Parkinson’s throughout the United States.